 If we want to feel like a million bucks in our clothes, we ought to pay more attention to the things that fit us well and work with our lifestyle.
 Buy those things.
 I suspect many of us can stop by an ice cream shop and feel really great about the cone we got without feeling unsatisfied that we didn’t get one of every flavor.
 We know what we like, and we order it.
 Why can’t personal style be the same way?
 It’s fun to try a new flavor sometimes, but no one loves or feels good about every single flavor.

 There’s No Single Definition of Sustainable Fashion Consumption

 I’m not asking for everyone to be a perfectly “ethical” consumer.
 I think that’s impossible because so many “better” choices also have costs associated with them.
 However, I do think there is space for just about everyone to make better, more sustainable choices in some areas of their closets.
 Being a more responsible and mindful consumer isn’t about being perfect in all capacities; it’s about making progress and choosing better alternatives in areas that make sense for each of us.

 So please, don’t just write off sustainable fashion, but consider where it might work for you.
-If it’s impeccable style you’re after, there are plenty of emerging ethical brands with incredible products.
-If it’s price that drives you, try shopping secondhand.
-Online resale shops will be your new jam (and you’ll get much better bang for your buck).
-I’m pretty certain we all have space in our closets for areas of improvement, and there’s a niche in sustainable style that fits both aesthetic and budget for each of us.
+If it’s the impeccable style you’re after, there are plenty of emerging ethical brands with incredible products.
+If it’s the price that drives you, try shopping secondhand.
+Online resale shops will be your new jam (and you’ll get a much better bang for your buck).
+I’m pretty certain most of us have space in our closets for areas of improvement, and there’s a niche in the sustainable style market that fits both aesthetic and budget for just about all of us.